rehierl/node-tree-outliner/1-2-0-node-trees/_todo.md

 <!-- ======================================================================= -->
 # TODO - node trees

+a hierarchy of trees -
+i.e. a tree of subtrees

 is there any other way to form a class of sets - such that each set represents the corresponding node - i.e. the relationship of each set represents the relationship of each node